 Croton plants have a big popularity and nice...

 I bought a croton more than three years ago.
 Everything was good with it: very beautiful, well-grown and not sick.
-Suddenly, began to dry up and started loosing leaves this winter.
-There were no pests, just leaves began to fade around the perimeter and then fell off.
-I was wondering why are my croton dying?
-I needed an urgent answer.
+I enjoyed the vivid color of its foliage when it suddenly began to dry up and started losing leaves.

 - lots of light (but crotons do not like heat),